NoodleOfDeath/react-native-screen-time-api/README.md

 To begin development, clone the repository and open [`/ScreenTimeExample/ios/ScreenTimeExample.xcworkspace`](https://github.com/NoodleOfDeath/react-native-screen-time-api/tree/main/ScreenTimeExample/ios/ScreenTimeExample.xcworkspace) directory.
 This will open the example project in Xcode.
 You can then run the project in the simulator or on a physical device.
 You may need to run `npx pod-install` inside the `ScreenTimeExample` directory to install the necessary pods.

 You can first modify the code under `Pods/Development Pods/ReactNativeScreenTimeAPI` while debugging or tryng to add new features.
-Once you are satisfied with your changes, you will need to copy your files and changes to the [`ReactNativeScreenTimeAPI` project](https://github.com/NoodleOfDeath/react-native-screen-time-api/tree/main/ios/ReactNativeScreenTimeAPI.xcodeproj) under the `Pods` project, then make a RP.
+Once you are satisfied with your changes, you will need to copy your files and changes to the [`ReactNativeScreenTimeAPI` project](https://github.com/NoodleOfDeath/react-native-screen-time-api/tree/main/ios/ReactNativeScreenTimeAPI.xcodeproj) under the `Pods` project, then make a pull request.

 ## Contributors